 Conflicting hopes and dreams yet love never dies even long into the

-time or lofty grand schemes by we mere mortals.
-See you again one
+or lofty grand schemes by we mere mortals.
+See you again one day old

-mats and stalls in a noisy display of upmanship juxtaposed by the
+and stalls in a noisy display of upmanship juxtaposed by the heaving

-heaving barges along the river banks and the blanket of leaves from
+barges along the river banks and the blanket of leaves from the wise